 We are THREE weeks in!
 Already!
 I can hardly believe it.

-In order to help my students build up this background knowledge I created some of the following hand-on activities:
+In order to help my students build up this number sense background knowledge I created some of the following hand-on activities and lessons:

 Number line remake!
 Students work together to put together this number line puzzle in which students need to be able to identify numbers 1-20 in all different forms.